glouppe/info8002-large-scale-data-systems/lecture5.md

 # Consensus in partially synchronous systems

-- Hierarchical consensus requires a *perfect failure detector*.
-Can we switch to an *eventually perfect failure detector* (i.e., to **fail-noisy**)?
+- Does hierarchical consensus would work with an *eventually perfect failure detector*?
 - A *false suspicion* (i.e., a violation of strong accuracy) might lead to the **violation of agreement**.
-    - If a process is suspected while it is actually correct, then two processes might decide differently.
 - *Not suspecting* a crashed process (i.e., a violation of strong completeness) might lead to the **violation of termination**.

 .center.width-100[![](figures/lec5/hierarchical-consensus-false.png)]

 ---

+class: middle

-# Towards consensus...
+## Towards consensus...

-We will build a consensus component in *fail-noisy* by combining three abstractions:
+We will build a consensus component in **fail-noisy** by combining three abstractions:

 - an eventual leader detector
 - an epoch-change abstraction